homebridge/homebridge-plugin-template/README.md

 * `PLATFORM_NAME` - Set this to the `PLATFORM_NAME` you set in [`src/settings.ts`](./src/settings.ts)
 * `PLUGIN_NAME` - Set this to the `PLUGIN_NAME` you set in [`src/settings.ts`](./src/settings.ts)

-Furthermore you can define additional values that should be set when starting the development container.
+Furthermore you can define additional values that should be set when starting the Development Container.
+After you change the default configuration you have to rebuild your container so that the configuration will be updated.

 ## Build Plugin